WPNW

-WPNW (1260 AM) is a contemporary worship music radio station in Holland, Michigan, in the United States.
+WPNW (1260 AM) is a contemporary worship music radio station in Zeeland, Michigan, in the United States.

 Signing on the air on November 2, 1956, it originally had the call letters WJBL (standing for the initials of owner-partners John, Bud and Len).
 Sister station WJBL-FM had a frequency of 94.5 MHz (currently WKLQ).

 WJBL became WWJQ in January 1982 when purchased by Lanser Broadcasting.
 In the mid-1980s, WWJQ was a Beautiful Music station.
-When it was paired with FM Sister station WJQK, they were known as WJQ AM and FM.
+When it was paired with FM sister station WJQK, it was known as WJQ AM and FM.
 In January 2003, WWJQ became WPNW ("praise and worship").